nfcg/gammu-smsd-php-gateway/README.md

 # Gammu-smsd php-Gateway
-Simple, one php file Frontend for Gammu-smsd
+Simple, "One Php File" Frontend for Gammu-smsd

 ## Installation: